vivianmiranda/cocoa3_testing/README.md

 Users will see a terminal that looks like this: `$(Cocoa)(.local)`. *This is a feature, not a bug*!

 Why did we choose to have two separate bash environments?
-We want to provide the opportunity for users to manipulate multiple Cocoa instances.
-This can be quite handy: while users may be running chains in one Cocoa instance, they can install and use a second Cocoa instantiation to make experimental changes.
-The Conda environment must be the same for all Cocoa instances, while the *start_cocoa*/*stop_cocoa* scripts load/unload the environmental path variables associated with each Cocoa instance.
+Users should be able to manipulate multiple Cocoa instances seamlessly, which is particularly useful when running chains in one instance while experimenting with code development in another.
+Consistency of the environment across all Cocoa instances is crucial, and the start_cocoa/stop_cocoa scripts handle the loading and unloading of environmental path variables for each Cocoa.
+All of them, however, depends on many of the same prerequisites, so it is advantageous to maintain the basic packages inside the shared conda cocoa environment.

 **Step 4 of 5**: select the number of OpenMP cores